schlatterbeck/elbe-arm/README.rst

 parameters during ``make`` invocation if the defaults at the top of the ``Makefile`` don't suit you.

+You currently have to edit the files ``include/initvm.xml`` and ``include/project.tpl`` to point to your preferred debian mirror: Just replace ``bee.priv.zoo`` with the debian mirror of your choice.
+For speed reasons a local mirror is a good idea.

 Note that we currently use a single kernel for all boards.
 During kernel build an existing kernel configuration in a ``.config`` file is overwritten with the checked-in kernel-config file.
 Also a ``distclean``